After-Shock/Cloudbox-wiki/scratchpad.md

 DONT USE /tmp as transcode location.
 On reboots /tmp is cleared, this causes docker to create the folder as root, causing issues for plex to start transcoding! - /tmp should NEVER be used with cloudbox unless you never plan on restarting.

+update: it saves to /home/username/transcodes now so its not an issue anymore
 -----------!_-------!--------!----------